FAA says drone sightings temporarily halted traffic into Newark Airport

 The Trump administration noted there are nearly 1.3 million registered drones in the United States and more than 116,000 registered drone operators.
 But officials say there are hundreds of thousands of additional drones that are not registered.

+The U.S. Congress last year gave the Department of Justice and Department of Homeland Security new powers to disable or destroy threatening drones after officials raised concerns about the use of drones as potential weapons.

+In September 2017, a small civilian drone struck a U.S. Army UH-60M Black Hawk helicopter near Staten Island, New York.
+The helicopter landed safely but there was some damage.

-Reporting by David Shepardson, editing by G Crosse
+Reporting by David Shepardson, additional reporting by Tracy Rucinski in Chicago; editing by G Crosse